Joe Biden 2020 presidential campaign: Speculation

 Vice President Biden was seen as a potential candidate to succeed President Barack Obama in the 2016 presidential election.
 On October 21, 2015, following the death of his son Beau, Biden announced that he would not seek the Democratic presidential nomination in 2016.

 During a tour of the U.S. Senate with reporters on December 5, 2016, Biden refused to rule out a potential bid for the presidency in the 2020 presidential election.
 He reasserted his ambivalence about running on an appearance of The Late Show with Stephen Colbert on December 7, in which he stated "never say never" about running for president in 2020, while also admitting he did not see a scenario in which he would run for office again.
 He seemingly announced on January 13, 2017, exactly one week prior to the expiration of his vice presidential term, that he would not run.
 However, four days later, he seemed to backtrack, stating "I'll run if I can walk."
 In September 2017, Biden's daughter Ashley indicated her belief that he was thinking about running in 2020.

-Time for Biden
+Political action committee

+American Possibilities, a political action committee created by Biden in June 2017.

-Time for Biden, a political action committee, was formed in January 2018, seeking Biden's entry into the 2020 Democratic Party presidential primaries.
+Time for Biden, a political action committee formed in January 2018, seeking Biden's entry into the 2020 Democratic Party presidential primaries.